bazurbat/jagen/doc/Rules.md

   (`$jagen_root_dir/host`).
 - **jagen_include_dir** — The location of the `include` directory
   (`$jagen_root_dir/include`).
+- **jagen_insecure** — Adds the `--insecure` flag to curl command during downloads if set.
+This disables verifying of servers certificates.
+Please be very careful with this flag!
+It is intended only for the case when a corporate proxy MITMs you with invalid certificate or build env does not have an appropriate CA installed but you are in a rush.
+Do not forget to unset this flag once the problem is fixed.
 - **jagen_jobs** — The default number of jobs to run for build commands.
   Default: the number of processors on the system.
 Overriden by the package-specific `build.jobs` property.